 Note: Students who are suspended or dismissed from the institution will immediately become ineligible for financial aid.
 Students who have withdrawn from all courses in more than two consecutive semesters while receiving financial aid will not be eligible for reinstatement based on appeal.
 In such cases, the student will be expected to successfully complete a full-time semester of coursework before appealing for reinstatement.

-Satisfactory Academic Progress for Undergraduate Students
+Satisfactory Academic Progress for Undergraduates

 Cumulative Grade Point Average (Qualitative Measure)

 Undergraduate students cumulative and semester GPA must be at least 2.0.
 Some institutional scholarships or grants may require a higher academic achievement than those defined by the Satisfactory Academic Progress criteria.
 Private aid offered by agencies outside the university is not subject to the conditions of this policy but will be administered according to donor specifications.

 UNC Asheville recommends students earn at least 30 semester hours per academic year in order to graduate in four years.
 To remain eligible for financial aid, students must earn a minimum of 67% of the total cumulative hours attempted.
 Attempted hours include all credits accepted in transfer as well as those attempted at UNC Asheville.
 Students must receive grades of A, B, C, D (including “+/-”), or S to earn hours.